armin-reichert/pacman-javafx/README.md

 In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find executables/installers (for Windows, Linux and Mac-OS).
 On Windows, the application must be uninstalled first (if already installed), otherwise the installer crashes (no idea why).
 The Linux and Mac-OS installers/executables are completey untested.

+## Build with Gradle
+- `cd <repository-root>\pacman-javafx`
+- `.\gradlew jpackage` (builds and creates Windows installers, see directory `build\jpackage`)

+### Running the application using Gradle
+In the 2D or 3D subproject folder, call `.\gradlew run`.
+To create an executabe/installer for your platform, run `.\gradlew jpackage`.
+(Linux and Mac-OS versions are completely untested, any help appreciated!)

-## How to build on your local computer with Maven
+## Build with Maven

-You need to have a [JDK 17](https://www.oracle.com/java/technologies/downloads/#java17) or newer installed.
+You need to have a [JDK 17](https://www.oracle.com/java/technologies/downloads/#java17) or newer and a local Maven client installed.

 ### Clone repository (only first time)
 - `cd <repository-root>`